In this tutorial, we will show you some of LabelJoy’s advanced features. These features can be very important when working with labels.

 This is the resulting concatenated text:

-Now let’s add some more information using References.
+Now we add more information using references.

 Labeljoy features several multi-selection commands to help you design your labels.